 Credit Card or Cash: Which Is Better to Use?

-Choosing between credit cards and cash depends on your spending habits, financial goals, and the situation.
-Credit cards offer convenience, rewards, and fraud protection but can lead to debt if not managed responsibly.
+Choosing between credit cards and cash depends on your spending habits, financial goals, and situation.
+Credit cards offer convenience, rewards, and fraud protection but could lead to debt if not managed responsibly.
 Cash helps control spending but lacks perks and security features.

-Keep reading to learn the pros and cons of both payment methods, helping you decide which option is best for daily transactions, budgeting, and building financial health.
+Keep reading to learn the pros and cons of both payment methods, helping you decide which option is ideal for daily transactions, budgeting, and financial health.

 When to Consider Using Cash